RedHat-Healthcare/iDaaS-Connect/iDaaS-Connect-ThirdParty/README.md

 |<b> iDaaS Connect Asset | Port | Admin URL / JMX URL |
 | :---        | :----   | :--- |
 |iDaaS Connect Third Party | 9983| http://localhost:9983/actuator/hawtio/index.html / http://localhost:9983/actuator/jolokia/read/org.apache.camel:context=*,type=routes,name=*|

-## Ongoing Enhancements
-We maintain all enhancements within the Git Hub portal under the
-<a href="https://github.com/RedHat-Healthcare/iDAAS-Connect-ThirdParty/projects" target="_blank">projects tab</a>

-## Defects/Bugs
-All defects or bugs should be submitted through the Git Hub Portal under the
-<a href="https://github.com/RedHat-Healthcare/iDAAS-Connect-ThirdPartyt/issues" target="_blank">issues tab</a>

 If you would like to contribute feel free to, contributions are always welcome!!!!